klhuillier/con-error/README.md

 Returns a new `CeFormat` that will not attempt to add coloring to the output.

-# CeAggregates
+# CeSequences

+Produces Sequences for the referent ConError.

+A Sequence is a collection of errors where each error in the sequence is caused by the next error in the sequence. e.g., the first element of a Sequence may be thrown by an on-click handler, and the last element may be an error from a remote service call initiated by the on-click handler. `[OnClickError, ServiceError]`.

+Sequences are returned as an array of Error objects, starting with the referent ConError and possibly ending with a thrown object that is the final cause. e.g., `[ConError, ConError, TypeError]`.

+## `.first()`

+This returns an array of Errors following the first cause of every ConError instance, and possibly including another thrown object as the final cause.

-## `.chains()`
+## `.all()`

-This returns an unsorted array of new ConError instances representing a full stack trace from a root cause up to the referent error.
+This returns an unsorted array of all Sequences representing a full stack trace from a root cause up to the referent error.

 More specifically, where a "root cause" is either a ConError with no cause, or another thrown type:
 - every element of the array is a ConError with the same message and context as the referent ConError